ArtFXDev/silex-doc/docs/td/Silex/Plugins/Maya.md

 ### Startup

-Every features are added at startup.
+Every feature are added at startup.

 The Maya _userSetup.py_ script is in the **startup** folder.
 It imports and calls multiple scripts localized in the same root.